TrustedDataFramework/java-rlp/README.md

 - Maps will be encoded as key-value pairs RLPList [key1, value1, key2, value2, ...]
 - java.util.TreeMap is recommended implementation of java.util.Map since key-value pairs in TreeMap are ordered.
-- java.util.TreeSet is recommended implementation of java.util.Set since keys in TreeSet is ordered.
+- java.util.TreeSet is recommended implementation of java.util.Set since keys in TreeSet are ordered.
 - Besides java.util.TreeMap, the ordering of key-value pairs could be specified by @RLPEncoding.keyOrdering() when encoding.
 - Besides java.util.TreeSet, the ordering of element could be specified by @RLPEncoding.keyOrdering() when encoding.
 - If the ordering of key-value pairs is absent, the encoding of the java.util.Map may not predictable, encoding of java.util.Set is similar.